hbrc-fpga-class/class-material/verilog_tutorial_part2.md

 The __$dumpvars(0, pwm1_tb)__ says to dump all of the variables in pwm1_tb and instantiated modules to the VCD file.
-The '0' is the number of hiearchy levels to descend.
+The '0' is the number of hierarchy levels to descend.
 '0' is a special value that means ALL levels.

 Next we initialize our **reg** signals that are inputs to the DUT.

 We can then use the __#__ delay operator to wait the specified number of simulation time.
 Because of the __`timescale__ directive this is in __ns__.

-Lastly when we are done we calle the system task __$finish__ to end the simulation.
+Lastly when we are done we call the system task __$finish__ to end the simulation.